SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/file.md

 ---
 title: File
+id: file
+description: Collection of gems related to working with various File formats
+tags:
 ---

 Constitutes various file based data sources that can be read and written as using the `Source` and `Target` gems